g-h-0-S-t/Nuke2/README.md

 ## Introduction

 Nuke 2 is a browser automation utility designed for high-throughput tab/window simulation and load testing.
-Featuring **Automated Scroll Simulation** and **Distributed Denial-of-Service (DoS) Simulation** modes, the tool offers a polished, persistent UI with live metrics panel, action controls, and a floating log window.
+Featuring **Automated Scroll Simulation** and **Denial-of-Service (DoS) Simulation** modes, the tool offers a polished, persistent UI with live metrics panel, action controls, and a floating log window.
 All interactions are powered by modern standards and ergonomic design.

 Strictly intended for legitimate testing, research, and engineering workflows.